 All services are provided at no charge.

-Residents and their children may stay at Rose Home until after the delivery of the baby and once safe and affordable housing is secured.
+Residents and their children may stay at Rose Home up to 90 days after the delivery of the baby and once safe and affordable housing is secured.